near/read-rpc/configuration/README.md

 ## Files

-- `example.config.toml`: This file contains an example configuration for the NEAR readnode.
+- `example.config.toml`: This file contains an example configuration for the NEAR ReadRPC.
 It includes settings for the general configuration, RPC server, transaction indexer, state indexer, epoch indexer, rightsizing, lake framework, and database.